THE TRAVEL DOCTOR

 Leishmaniasis

 Cutaneous: the infection is restricted to the skin at the site of the bite where it manifests as skin nodules on the face, arms and legs which may form ulcers.
 The disease is normally self limiting but can leave the victim with disfiguring scars.
 The disease is found throughout North Africa, the Middle East, Asiatic Russia, Iran and tourist resorts around the Mediterranean.
+The disease is often called "Oriental Sore".

-Visceral: in this instance the parasites invade the liver, spleen and bone marrow causing serious illness, which, if untreated can lead to death.
+Visceral: (Kala Azar) in this instance the parasites invade the liver, spleen and bone marrow causing serious illness, which, if untreated can lead to death.
 The main problem being failure in diagnosis.
 It is sometimes misdiagnosed as leukaemia or lymphoma due to enlargement of the spleen, anaemia and weight loss.
 It occurs in the same regions as the cutaneous form but is more widespread in parts of Africa, India and South America.
 Children are especially at risk.

 Most cases of leishmaniasis respond well to treatment with an antimony drug (sodium stibogluconate) if diagnosed early enough.